UW-Libraries/vanilla-hyrax/README.md

 ### Edit vars.yml as needed:

-* Edit application_home if you want it to install in someplace other than /home/vagrant/hyrax
+* Edit application_home if you want it to install in someplace other than /home/vagrant/hyrax, eg. /var/hyrax if building fullstack environment.

 ### Copy private.yml.template to private.yml.